Ledgerback/Platform-Coop/Web3-and-Coops/Possible Synergies.md

 24. A cooperative using OrgTech to handle their corporate governance matters.
 25. A cooperative federation funding local cooperatives developing a search engine that can be paid for with cryptocurrency
 26. A cooperative (e.g., Fairmondo or CoopExchange) developing a blockchain-based marketplace on the Ethereum blockchain with 0x.
-27. A cooperative setting up a timebank exchange where people can trade services-for-services or simply monetary remuneration.
+27. A cooperative setting up a timebank exchange where people can trade services-for-services or simply monetary remuneration (a la Helsinki Timebank)[9].

 ## Resources